-The Mysterious Ancient Artefacts of Sanxingdui that have Rewritten Chinese History
+The Mysterious Ancient Artifacts of Sanxingdui that have Rewritten Chinese History

 A sacrificial altar with several four-legged animals at the base to support a few bronze figures closely resembling the large face masks, each holding in outstretched hands a ceremonial offering of some sort.
 Photo source: Wikipedia

 However, by far the most striking findings were dozens of large bronze masks and heads represented with angular human features, exaggerated almond-shaped eyes, straight noses, square faces, and huge ears, features which don’t reflect those of Asian people.

 The artifacts were radiocarbon dated to the 12th-11th centuries BC.
 They had been created using remarkably advanced bronze casting technology, which was acquired by adding lead to a combination of copper and tin, creating a stronger substance that could create substantially larger and heavier objects, such as the life-size human statue and the 4-metre tall tree.

 Dozens of bronze heads were found in the pits, some containing gold foil masks